Godzilla vs. Megaguirus

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Kiriko and G-Graspers get authorization to deploy the Dimension Tide weapon against Godzilla.
 She commits to her plan for revenge, accepting whatever risks come with the experimental technology., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat First Dimension Tide attack on Godzilla.
+Of particular interest, this crucial beat First Dimension Tide attack on Godzilla.
 The weapon appears successful initially, but the dimensional rift created the prehistoric insects.
 False victory: they've hit Godzilla, but the swarm of Meganula attacks the city, draining energy to create something worse., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Kiriko realizes Godzilla and Megaguirus will fight each other - she doesn't need to destroy Godzilla herself, just enable the confrontation and use the Dimension Tide strategically at the right moment.
 She lets go of personal revenge for tactical wisdom., demonstrating the transformation achieved throughout the journey.